 Keller was discharged from the Army on February 28, 1948.
 He had agreed to join the Senators in Orlando, Florida, for spring training the following week, but first he returned home to visit his family.
-He and his wife arranged for veterans housing in Frederick, ten miles from Middletown.
+He and his wife arranged for veterans housing in Frederick, 10 miles from Middletown.
 On March 6 Keller reported to training and signed a contract for the 1948 season.

 For the next five years Keller remained in the Washington organization and tried to establish himself as a major leaguer.
-When he broke in, he hadn’t really played a lot of organized baseball; nonetheless the Senators considered Keller, in the words of owner Clark Griffith, perhaps their “hottest prospect,” and they were optimistic about his future.
+When he broke in, he hadn’t really played a lot of organized baseball; nonetheless the Senators considered Keller, in the words of owner Clark Griffith, perhaps their hottest prospect,4 and they were optimistic about his future.
 What they were not completely sure of, however, was what position the hot prospect would play.
 So divided had the Senators had been over Keller’s defensive abilities that it took them two seasons to decide.
 While he had spent some time at the University of Maryland playing in the outfield, he had been used most often at catcher.
 Many of the scouts who watched him at College Park considered it his strongest position.
 But General Manager Bluege, as well as several others in the Senators organization felt strongly that Keller possessed the speed and skills to play the outfield.
 So as the 1948 season got under way, that’s where he began his professional career.

 The 22-year-old made his major-league debut on September 13, 1949.
 Entering as a pinch-hitter for pitcher Joe Haynes in the eighth inning at Griffith Stadium, Keller singled off Randy Gumpert of the Chicago White Sox (“I was leading the league in hitting for about 12 hours,” he laughingly remembered) and moments later he scored the second run of a 3-2 Senators loss.
 His only other appearances that month were two more pinch-hitting appearances, both unsuccessful.

 Keller’s career year at Hagerstown before his call-up wasn’t completely serene.
 In August he stayed behind when the Owls departed on a road trip.
-He had a back problem and, a sportswriter reported, “is in Washington undergoing special treatments under the supervision of the Senators’ trainer.”
-As Keller was at the time “highly regarded by Washington’s front office,” the article said, the team was “taking no chances with the future of the big boy.”
-As it turned out, the Senators had been less than impressed with Keller’s speed, and decided to make him a catcher.
+He had a back problem and, a sportswriter reported, “is in Washington undergoing special treatments under the supervision of the Senators’ trainer.”9 As Keller was at the time “highly regarded by Washington’s front office,”10 the article said, the team was “taking no chances with the future of the big boy.”11 As it turned out, the Senators had been less than impressed with Keller’s speed, and decided to make him a catcher.
 (In anticipation of the move, Keller had played 27 games at the position at Hagerstown.)
 In a 2010 interview Keller said he had reconciled himself to the move.
 Still, he felt the Senators had made a big mistake allowing him to “waste” two years in the outfield if they intended to make him a catcher.
 Still, he went home that winter prepared to compete for a roster spot the following spring.
 He didn’t make it.
 Keller never again was more than just a prospect at the major- league level.
-In retrospect, he said, “I was probably a pretty good Triple-A hitter, nothing more,” even though “I considered that my best asset -- hitting.”
+In retrospect, he said, “I was probably a pretty good Triple-A hitter, nothing more,” even though “I considered that my best asset — hitting.”

 But there was to be one more highlight before he was through.
-Failing to make the Senators out of training camp in 1950, Keller was assigned to Augusta in the Class A South Atlantic League, where he remained for the entire season, posting solid batting and slugging averages of .296/.427.
+Failing to make the Senators out of training camp in 1950, Keller was assigned to Augusta in the Class-A South Atlantic League, where he remained for the entire season, posting solid batting and slugging averages of .296/.427.
 When the Senators expanded their roster in September, they again recalled Keller and this time he got on the field, appearing in eight games behind the plate.
 Of his six hits, one was memorable.
 On September 29, in the top of the eighth inning at Fenway Park, the Senators trailed the Boston Red Sox 6-4 with a runner on base and one out.
-On the mound for Boston was a 29-year-old rookie right-hander named James Atkins, who was making his major-league debut.2 With three Senators having already homered, manager Bucky Harris sent Keller to the plate as a pinch-hitter, and the 23-year-old promptly homered against Atkins to tie the game, 6-6.
+On the mound for Boston was a 29-year-old rookie right-hander named James Atkins, who was making his major-league debut.12 With three Senators having already homered, manager Bucky Harris sent Keller to the plate as a pinch-hitter, and the 23-year-old promptly homered against Atkins to tie the game, 6-6.
 (Boston eventually won, 7-6, in the bottom of the ninth.)
 It was Keller’s only major-league home run.

 In 2010 Keller couldn’t remember the name of the pitcher who gave up the home run.
 However, he recalled with pride one thing quite clearly.
 After hitting the home run, Keller went behind the plate in the top of the ninth.
 That inning, when Ted Williams came to bat, Williams turned to Keller and said, “Didn’t that feel good?”